gecko0307/dmech/README.md

 dmech
 =====
 > dmech is discontinued.
-If you need a mature physics engine to use with D, we recommended [Newton Dynamics](http://newtondynamics.com) and corresponding [BindBC binding](https://github.com/gecko0307/bindbc-newton).
+If you need a mature physics engine to use with D, we recommend [Newton Dynamics](http://newtondynamics.com) and corresponding [BindBC binding](https://github.com/gecko0307/bindbc-newton).

 dmech stands for "D mechanics": it is a real-time 3D physics engine written in D language, capable of simulating rigid body dynamics.
 It is more suitable for computer games than scientific simulations: the goal is to convince a player, rather than giving accurate results. dmech is GC-free and fully platform-independent, it can be used with any API or graphics engine.